-As lead auditor of Australian Mines Limited for the year ended 30 June 2017, I declare that, to the best of my knowledge and belief, there have been:
+As lead auditor of Australian Mines Limited for the year ended 30 June 2017, I declare that, to the best

-- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
-No contraventions of any applicable code of professional conduct in relation to the audit.
+1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and

+2. No contraventions of any applicable code of professional conduct in relation to the audit.